Robustness-by-Construction Synthesis: Adapting to the Environment at Runtime: Preliminaries

 \item Similarly, if $p$ holds at infinitely (finitely) many positions, then $q$ needs to hold at infinitely (finitely) many positions. \end{itemize} Hence, the semantics of $\Boxdot p \Rightarrow \Boxdot q$ captures the robustness property as desired.
 Furthermore, if $\Boxdot p \Rightarrow \Boxdot q$ evaluates to $b<1111$, then $\Boxdot p$ evaluates to a higher value than $b$, whereas $\Boxdot q$ evaluates to $b$.
 So, the desired system guarantee is not satisfied.
 However, the value of $\Boxdot p \Rightarrow \Boxdot q$ still describes which weakened guarantee follows from the environment assumption.

 \end{example}

-\paragraph{From rLTL to B\"uchi Automata.} Given an $\LTL$ formula $\varphi$, a generalized B\"uchi automaton (see \cite{Buchi-Parity} for a definition) with $O(2^{\cl})$ states and $O(\cl)$ accepting sets can be constructed that recognizes the infinite words satisfying $\varphi$~\cite{LTL_Buchi}.
+\paragraph{From rLTL to B\"uchi Automata.} Given an $\LTL$ formula $\varphi$, a generalized B\"uchi automaton (see \cite{Buchi-Parity} for a definition) with $O(2^{\cl})$ states and $O(\cl)$ accepting sets can be constructed that recognizes the infinite words satisfying $\varphi$~\cite{LTL_Buchi}, where $\cl$ denotes the number of subformulas of $\varphi$.
 Using a similar method, Tabuada and Neider obtained the following result.

 \begin{theorem}[\cite{DBLP:conf/csl/TabuadaN16}] Given an $\rLTL$ formula $\varphi$ and a set of truth values $B\subseteq \valueset$, one can construct a generalized B\"uchi automaton $\mathcal{A}$ with $2^{O(\cl)}$ states and $O(\cl)$ accepting sets that recognizes the infinite words on which the value of $\varphi$ belongs to $B$, i.e., $L(\mathcal{A}) = \{w\in (2^{\mathcal{P}})^{\omega}\mid \valuation(\alpha,\varphi) \in B\}$. \end{theorem}